Harvey Weinstein: two narratives

 The Harvey Weinstein scandal has given rise to two main narratives.
-One is favored by conservative; one by liberals.
+One is favored by conservative, one by liberals.

 Conservatives say the scandal shows that Hollywood is morally corrupt and in no position to preach to America.
 This is a big deal for conservatives because Hollywood is major player not just in the resistance to President Trump, but in the demonizing of conservatives generally and even center-right Republicans.